ahmedkalash/Souq-3ookaz/README.md

     ▪ Setup filament admin panel
     ▪ Website settings managment
-    ▪ Can perform CRUD operation for the product categoey
+    ▪ Can perform CRUD operation for the product categoey ▪ Can perform CRUD operation for the product

 ### Some implementation details